python/cpython/Doc/library/stdtypes.rst

       >>> 'www.example.com'.lstrip('cmowz.')
       'example.com'

-   See :meth:`str.cutprefix` for a method that will remove a single prefix string rather than all of a set of characters.
+   See :meth:`str.removeprefix` for a method that will remove a single prefix string rather than all of a set of characters.